 “Consumers definitely need the job to be done — that is not changing,” explained Kirti Singh, Chief Analytics and Insights Officer at P&G, “What is changing is that it doesn’t stop there.
 Consumers have an increasing expectation for brands to deliver on emotional or social needs that they have — raising the bar on how brands connect with the consumer.”

 Fast-forward to Thursday, the final day of SB’18 Vancouver, to a session that delved into the psychological processes involved in purchasing.
 The classical economic view of consumer decision-making assumes that customers rationally weigh the pros and cons of competing products to select one that best fits their needs.
-But as anyone who has compulsively bought a giant box of Oreos at 2am can tell you, purchasing decisions are not always so logically driven.
+But as anyone who has compulsively bought a giant box of Oreos at the grocery store can tell you, purchasing decisions are not always so logically driven.
 Consumers report a desire to buy sustainable products, but their purchasing decisions do not always reflect that desire.
 As marketers, how can we close this frustrating gap between intention and action?

 The psychological processes that influence this intention-action gap have been explored through the field of decision neuroscience.
 Neuroscientists conduct experiments using tools such as fMRI (functional magnetic resonance imaging) to explore the activation of different brain regions.
 Certain regions of the brain are activated when a customer makes purchasing decisions.
 Michael Smith, Principal Scientist at Adaptation Research, explained that scientists have observed reduced activation in the reward system in the brain when consumers are viewing ‘green’ ads.